mojofunk/ardour-docs/bugs/untracked.md

 - If Snap/Grid mode is set to Beats/X then MIDI events should not be able to be created that are smaller than the current snap to/grid setting

-- Using draw mode, clicking to draw MIDI event and only moving one pixel results in MIDI event not being created

 - Quantize dialog should be labelled to indicate that it is operating on the Region Selection e.g. label should be "Quantize Selected Regions".